filipelenfers/java-rbroker-framework/README.md

 Java RBroker Framework for DeployR
 ==================================

+*** This is a fork from the original project to support java 1.6, the original project just supports 1.7 and later. ***

 The Java RBroker Framework provides a simple yet powerful API that supports the rapid integration of R Analytics inside any Java application.
 Simply define an RTask, submit your task to an instance of RBroker and be notified when